aukevisser/windowsearch/README.md

 This dataset contains spatial information on the Area Equipped for Irrigation (AEI) at a resolution of 5 arcmin [Siebert et al., 2015](https://www.hydrol-earth-syst-sci.net/19/1521/2015/).
 The window searching analysis is based on the irrigated fraction, which is calculated from AEI using a bash script containing CDO commands (*HID_regrid.sh*).
 This script is additionally used to regrid irrigated fraction data to the (coarser) temperature grid using (second-order) conservative remapping.

 ### Temperature datasets
 Temperature datasets can in principle be used as long as they are can be accessed via Python.
+If a temperature dataset has a coarser spatial resolution than the HID data, it should be regridded to the HID resolution.